DataStax-Academy/zdm-scenario-katapod/step7.md

 is present on the Target database._

 In order to completely migrate to Target, you must take care of the _whole_ contents of the database.
-To this goal, you will now download, build and launch DSBulk Migrator (a tool which, in turn, leverages the capabilities of DSBulk).
+To this end, you will now download, build and launch DSBulk Migrator (a tool which, in turn, leverages the capabilities of DSBulk).